 Quarterly Goals (This quarter ends January 25th)

-1. Launch Good Financial Cents Podcast - This includes ordering intro off of Fiverr.com and recording at least 11 episodes (4 before submitting to iTunes).
+1. Launch Good Financial Cents Podcast: This includes ordering the intro off of Fiverr.com and recording at least 11 episodes (4 before submitting to iTunes).

-We’ve decided to focus on a creating a course that talks about the key principles of my book that will be available if you sign up for their e-mail list.
+We’ve decided to focus on creating a course that talks about the key principles of my book, which will be available if you sign up for their e-mail list.
 Getting my book and my brand even more exposed to their audience is huge.

 1- Year Goals

-- Bring a strategic partner to become the Chief Investment Officer that handle most of my clients needs (realizing that some “A Clients” will want to continue to work with me).
-Going forward that partner would take the lead on any new client relationships.
+- Bring on a strategic partner to become the Chief Investment Officer who will handle most of my client’s needs (realizing that some “A Clients” will want to continue to work with me).
+Going forward, that partner would take the lead on any new client relationships.

-3. [Done] Launch a podcast specifically for Dollars and Roses.
-Our goal will be to do 2 podcasts per month.
-I’m still leaving a door open to launch a Soldier of Finance podcast to help with book marketing. (note: I’ve decided against the Soldier of Finance podcast and will instead do a Good Financial Cents podcast.
-See quarterly goal).
+3. [Done] [Done] Launch a Podcast Specifically for Dollars and Roses: Our goal will be to do 2 podcasts per month.
+I’m still leaving a door open to launch a Soldier of Finance podcast to help with book marketing.

-4. Release administrative duties of Good Financial Cents.
-This includes: scheduling of posts, inserting images, adding meta-tags, formatting posts, dealing with advertisers.
+4. Release Administrative Duties of Good Financial Cents: This includes: scheduling of posts, inserting images, adding meta-tags, formatting posts, and dealing with advertisers.

 3- Year Goals

-1. Total revenues from all business to exceed $1 million per year.
-Ultimate goal is to net (after expenses) $1 million per year.
-My goal is that over 60% of this revenue will come from my online business.
+1. Total Revenues From All Business to Exceed $1 Million per Year: The ultimate goal is to net (after expenses) $1 million per year.
+My goal is that over 60% of this revenue will come from my online businesses.

-- Secure a full-time blog editor/affiliate manager that proofread, schedule posts, and manage all affiliate opportunities.
+- Secure a full-time blog editor/affiliate manager who will proofread, schedule posts, and manage all affiliate opportunities.

-I figure/hope/pray that in 3 years the Rose fam will be ready for our first European vacation.
+I figure/hope/pray that in 3 years, the Rose family will be ready for our first European (or Australian!) vacation. 🙂

-1. Spiritual leader of my household.
-I want my kids to see me first as a God loving father that puts his faith first before success.
-I want to continually love and support my wife and do so in an Godly manner.
+1. Spiritual Leader of My Household: I want my kids to see me first as a God-loving father who puts his faith first before success.
+I want to continually love and support my wife and do so in a Godly manner.

-2. Live a long and filling life with my wife and family.
-Raise my kids with the philosophies of: working hard but not sacrificing “work” for what you love, love first and treat people with respect (Golden Rule)
+2. Live a Long and Filling Life With My Wife and Family: Raise my kids with the philosophies of working hard, but not sacrificing “work” for what you love; love first; and treating people with respect (Golden Rule)

-6. Successful entrepreneur and numerous best selling author.
-Recognized as as a hard worker that put his family and faith first.
+6. Be a Successful Entrepreneur and Best-Selling Author of Numerous Works: I want to be recognized as a hard worker who puts his family and faith first.

 Great question!
 If I don’t achieve my goals for that quarter, I don’t beat myself up over it.
 The most common reason I don’t achieve a certain goal is because something came up that wasn’t expected that took priority over the previous goal.

-Sometimes the goals are just really bad ideas and I don’t realize that until I start working on them.
-I’m trying to get better at that, but the occasional bad idea sneaks in.
+Sometimes, though, the goals I don’t achieve are just really bad ideas, and I don’t realize that until I start working on them.
+I’m trying to get better at that, but the occasional bad idea still sneaks in.